Volunteer Work, Social Work, Health Care

 Our volunteer work in a Health Care Center in Guatemala includes:

-- Single room in Homestay (full board) or single room in guest house (no meals)
+- Single room in Homestay or Guest House

 - Professional English-speaking advice

 - Elaboration of your internal application profile